qownnotes/md4c/README.md

-As `md_parse()` processes the input, and it calls the appropriate callbacks (when entering or leaving any Markdown block or span; and when outputting any textual content of the document), allowing application to convert it into another format or render it onto the screen.
+As `md_parse()` processes the input, and it calls the appropriate callbacks (when entering or leaving any Markdown block or span; and when outputting any textual content of the document), allowing application to process the document in any desired way.

-Example implementation of simple renderer is available in the `md2html` directory which implements a conversion utility from Markdown to HTML.
+### Converting to HTML

+If you need to convert Markdown to HTML, include `md4c-html.h` and link against MD4C-HTML library (`-lmd4c-html`); or alternatively add the sources `md4c.[hc]`, `md4c-html.[hc]` and `entity.[hc]` into your code base.

+To convert a Markdown input, call `md_html()` function.
+It takes the Markdown input and calls the provided callback function which is repeatedly called with chunks of the converted HTML counterpart of the HTML input.

+Typical callback implementations appends the chunks in some buffer or writes them to a file.

 ## Markdown Extensions